European Ultimate Federation: History

+Since 2009 the federation has had the same chairman in Andra ´Oddi´ Furlan (AUT).
+The federation is registered in Guntramsdorf, Austria.
+There are 35 member associations around Europe which represent their countries.

 European Championship Events

 The biggest task of the EUF is to organize the great championship events over the year.
 Yearly there is a club championship, called EUCS.
 That starts with regional tournaments in five regions and culminates in one big final event come October.
 Besides the federation used to organize championships for players Under17 and Under20 every year, but these big youth tournaments have changed into a biannual setup (EYUC).

 The most important tournament of the EUF is the European Ultimate Championships (EUC) that take place every four year.
 EUC is a competition for national teams and already started in 1980 in Paris.
 Therefore it´s the oldest international ultimate tournament that still exists.
 Until 2015 in Copenhague - Denmark the EUC also had Masters divisions, but as of 2019 the European federation has separated the three main divisions from the Masters.
 In June 2019 in Gyor - Hungary the EUC will consist of the divisions Men, Mixed and Women, while for the first time in history the European Masters half October will have their own tournament in Madrid - Spain (EMUC).